chainpoint/chainpoint-core/README.md

 ## Development

 We encourage anyone interested in contributing to fork this repo and submit a pull-request with desired changes.
-Please be sure to use eslint (npm) and gofmt (go) to check/fix any style issues.
+Please be sure to use gofmt (go) to check/fix any style issues.

 ### Build